 On Monday, April 2, Hood hosted a lecture for the Speaker to address Hood students and faculty and the Frederick community to inform those in attendance about his plans and initiatives if elected president of the United States.

 “I enjoyed the visit to Hood [College], I felt the students were prepared, I felt the questions were well thought out, and I felt we had a great dialogue.
 This is what college is about: communicating and sharing ideas,” said the Speaker.

-The lecture began with an introduction from Newt Gingrich’s wife, Callista Gingrich, who explained that she is confident that Newt Gingrich will win the 2012 presidential election.
+The lecture began with an introduction from Newt Gingrich’s wife, Callista Gingrich, who is the President of Gingrich Productions which is a production company located in Washington, D.C.
+Callista Gingrich explained that she is confident that Newt Gingrich will win the 2012 presidential election.